Definition 1: Definition and Argument

 — In semantic terms (intension) definiens and definiendum must have the same meaning.

-2. Kinds of definition
+2. Types of definition

-2.1 Giving cues to the meaning of a word or a phrase: Ostension
+2.1 OstensionIndicating the meaning of a word or a phrase

-Want to know what a duck is?
+You want to know what a duck is?
 Well, look at that one just flying by!

 Ostension underlies the famous argument:

-Ostensive definitions can only be applied to concrete beings materially present in the context of speech.
+Ostensive definitions can only be applied to concrete beings that are materially present in the context of speech.
 Ostension is fundamentally ambiguous: the same gesture shows the chestnut horse and its chestnut color, but it is disambiguated by the context.

 Ostension bypasses meaning; it lacks the discursive element considered essential for a proper definition.